jpwoeltjen/PersistentRegressors/presentation.md

 where $P\left(E_{i}\right)$ is the probability that $E_{i}$ is true and $P\left(\bigcup_{i=1}^{n} E_{i}\right)$ is the probability that at least one of $E_{1}, E_{2}, \ldots, E_{n}$ is true ^[Weisstein, Eric W. "Bonferroni Inequalities."
 From MathWorld--A Wolfram Web Resource. http://mathworld.wolfram.com/BonferroniInequalities.html].

 # Bonferroni Confidence Intervals (Cont.)
-- To get the confidence interval for $\rho$ CY need a unit root test statistic.
+- To get the confidence interval for $\rho$, CY need a unit root test statistic.
 - Since they suspect $\rho$ in the neighborhood of 1, the DF-GLS test statistic^[For a detailed description of the DF-GLS statistic see the appendix] is a good choice.
-- To get the confidence interval for $\beta$ they use the Q-test since they know it to be more powerful than the t-test given true $\rho$ and  hope it remains more powerful for other $\rho$ as well.
-Whether this hope is met will only be seen by Monte Carlo evidence.
+- To get the confidence interval for $\beta$ they use the Q-test since they know it to be more powerful than the t-test given true $\rho$ by the Neyman–Pearson Lemma.
+They hope it remains more powerful for other $\rho$ as well.
+Whether this hope is met will be seen by nummerical analysis.

 # Bonferroni Confidence Intervals (Cont.)